← All resources

 Look for language that signals expansion vs. replacement:

-• "Backfill for departing team member"
+Replacement signals: "Backfill for departing team member", "Replacing previous hire"

 Only expansion hires really signal buying intent.
-A replacement is just normal churn.

 The timing signal: how many hires and how quickly